 In contrast, with external hiring, you will also have a candidate’s credentials or records for review, but you can’t be 100% sure that the candidate is a right fit for your organization.

-This is because many candidates exaggerate their resume with tons of information about skills which they might not even be best at.
+This is because many candidates exaggerate their resumes with tons of information about skills that they might not even be best at.
 So, your hiring remains a trial and error method; it might work or it might not work.

-And, as a business owner, can you afford running your business on “mights”?
+And, as a business owner, can you afford to run your business on “mights”?

 Also, an externally hired dispatcher might have his or her own way of working that you may not like or that doesn’t fit in with your company’s culture.
 And, if he or she is coming from a big organization to your small business and applies the previous company’s way of working, it could prove fatal to your business.